SilkCommunity/SilkyNvg/README.md

 > - `Stroke(Paint paint, CompositeOperationState compositeOperation, Scissor scissor, float fringe, float strokeWidth, IReadOnlyList<Path> paths)` Is called on ``Nvg.Stroke()``.
 Signals that the data contained in *paths* should be added to the rendered when flushing.
 > - `Triangles(Paint paint, CompositeOperationState compositeOperation, Scissor scissor, ICollection<Vertex> vertices, float fringeWidth)` Is called when rendering text.
 Signals that the *vertices* should be added should be added to the rendered when flushing.
 > - `Dispose()` Delete and shut down the renderer.

-#### OpenGL Renderer
-The OpenGL renderer is highly straightforward to use: In the constructer the API-Object and additional flags have to be specified, the rest is handled internally.
-See the [NanoVG OpenGL Renderer](https://github.com/memononen/nanovg/tree/077b65e0cf3e22ee4f588783e319b19b0a608065#opengl-state-touched-by-the-backend) for more info.

-#### Vulkan Renderer
-The Vulkan renderer requires specifying some additional information for creation, such as the current device, custom allocators if used, the command buffer to render on and the current render pass.
-Furthermore, the constructor takes the API object and the queue to be used.
-For additional info, see this [NanoVG Vulkan Renderer](https://github.com/danilw/nanovg_vulkan)

-For further details, see the [NanoVG doc](https://github.com/memononen/nanovg/), as the API and implementations are intentionally kept similar.